-FYI, I used Mor-Flexx as it has sand and is easy to use, water-soluble.
+I used Mor-Flexx as it has stucco sand, is really easy to use, and is water-soluble.

-All the Siaflk1A caulkings I’ve used in the past video are the absolute best for lath as it’s an adhesive and a sealant.
+The Sika-Flek 1A caulkings I’ve used in the past videos for lathing are the absolute best for lath as it’s a construction adhesive sealant.

 Kirk Giordano Plastering Inc.

 https://stuccoplastering.com/ My website and contact information

 Kirk & Jason Giordano’s online free teaching on how and why to caulk cracks in stucco homes.